MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/slow-performance-sources.md

 Some of the aspects to consider in the app design that may result in slow performance are:

-- **App is client-heavy**&mdash;By getting large sets of data into data collections at the initial moment, and use such data within multiple screens over client-heavy operations like JOIN, Sort, AddColumn, and GroupBy.
+- **App is client-heavy** - The app gets large sets of data into data collections at the initial moment.
+Uses such data within multiple screens over client-heavy operations like JOIN, Sort, AddColumn, and GroupBy.
-- **App has long formula in OnStart**&mdash;If the app triggers many unnecessary data calls in screens, and if each data call returns large data records.
+- **App has long formula in OnStart** - The app triggers many unnecessary data calls in screens, and such data calls return large data records.

 To review the app design as a possible source of slow app performance, monitor the app’s behavior by using [Monitor](../monitor-overview.md).
 Check which data calls are taking a long time, and how many data calls trigger such behaviors in the app.